 Fed's Jerome Powell: Jobless Rate Better Than Expected; Recovery To Take A Long Time

-Federal Reserve Chairman Jerome Powell says the pace of jobs growth is rising faster than many people expected, but it may take years before the economy has fully recovered.
+Federal Reserve Chairman Jerome Powell said the pace of jobs growth is rising faster than many people expected, but it may take years before the economy has fully recovered.

 Powell spoke in a wide-ranging interview with NPR on Friday, hours after the release of the August jobs report, which said unemployment continued to drift lower, falling to 8.4%.